Mountain Bike Buyer’s Guide in 2017

 In addition to the actual cost of the bike, you need to consider maintenance costs and the price of equipment, such as a helmet, biking cloth, light etc.

-What Mountain Bike type you should choose
+What Mountain Bike type Should I Choose?

 When faced with choosing your mountain bike, the number of choices can be overwhelming.
 One bike might look nice but you find out it doesn't handle the kind of activity you expect of it.

-Three things, you should be aware of
+Three Things, You Need to be aware of

 Suspension determines ultimately how smooth your ride will be - and how bruised your backend feels at the end of the ride.